Seven key games that put Celtic on path to title

 The season was only five weeks young and only two points separated Celtic and Rangers, but the former were nine goals ahead come full-time at Tannadice.

-After five league games they'd scored 21 goals.
+After five league games, they'd scored 21 goals.
 Ominous times lay ahead for the rest of the top flight.

 Celtic 4-0 Rangers - 3 September